 - In a small mixing bowl wash and add in cranberries, ½ cup of sugar, and orange zest.
 With a pastry blender (or a fork could work), smash some of the cranberries so some are crushed and some are whole.
 Set aside.

 - In a large mixing bowl measure in flour, sugar, baking powder, and salt.
 Mix well.

-- With a wooden spoon mix in milk, 7 tbsp melted butter, egg, and almond extract.
+- With a wooden spoon mix in milk, 7 tablespoon melted butter, egg, and almond extract.

-- Melt your reserved 1 tbsp of butter into the bottom of the skillet over low heat.
+- Melt your reserved 1 tablespoon of butter into the bottom of the skillet over low heat.
 Or you can pre-melt the butter and brush it in the bottom of the pan.

 - Pour in the cake mixture.

 - Add the sugar and orange-coated cranberries evenly on top of the cake.

 - Bake at 350 for about 30-35 minutes or until the cake springs back when you touch it and starts to pull away from the edges.
 Enjoy this cake with vanilla ice cream or whipped cream and top with a little extra orange zest!